sabinpoudel/Human-Information-Processing-Project/README.md

 However, because the decrease is not consistent across all subjects and the Wilcoxon p-value is borderline, this should be interpreted as a possible reduction rather than a strong confirmed effect.

-**Conclusion:** pNN50 shows a likely stress-related reduction, but the evidence is borderline.
+Takeaway: pNN50 shows a likely stress-related reduction, but the evidence is borderline.

 ---